 For 45 years, Community Resource Center has been a pillar of support in North County San Diego, helping individuals and families create paths to healthy food, stable homes, and safe relationships.
 What began as a small grassroots effort has grown into a comprehensive service provider that transforms lives daily.

 As we celebrate this milestone, we remain committed to building a healthier, safer, and more equitable community.
 We are grateful for the unwavering support of our donors, volunteers, and partners.
 Together, we will continue to transform lives for the next 45 years and beyond.
+Take a look at our timeline below and read more from our CEO, John Van Cleef, in his blog post, Growth and Gratitude.

 CRC Timeline